 “God sometimes calls us to stop what we’re doing and to go in a different direction … (and) it’s not so easy to heed such a call when we’re weighed down with expensive possessions,” he says.

 #9: Scary Story: “For a couple years, I was working anywhere from 60-100 hours per week,” says the author of Darwin’s Money in a post titled Is Working Overtime Worth It?
 (Spoiler alert: the answer is no!)

 #8: Scary Story: A headline like Getting Laid Off for the First Time sounds scary enough.
 Then comes the actual tale: “I probably did something like 25 to 30 hours a week, clearing about $250 a week after taxes.
 It was a physically demanding job and …. a little dangerous … with hot steaming temperatures in the summer and ice-cold temperatures in the winter.”
 The extra-scary truth is that was the ‘good’ part in the story.
 (Written by Invest it Wisely)

 #7: The Best Antidote to Fear is Preparation.
-Speaking of getting laid off, the blog One Cent at a Time writes about 20 Things to Do Before You Lose Your Job.
+Speaking of getting laid off, LifeHacker describes 9 Things You Should (And Shouldn’t) Do If You Lose Your Job.